eightHundreds/repo-to-md/README.md

 - 📝 Real-time Preview: Built-in Monaco editor with Markdown preview and editing
 - 💾 One-click Download: Download the converted Markdown file instantly
 - 🔍 File List: Display a list of all processed files
+- 📌 Gist Support: Save converted documents to GitHub Gist

 ## How to Use

 1. Visit the website and enter a GitHub repository URL (e.g., https://github.com/owner/repo)
 2. Optional: Set file include patterns (e.g., `**/*.md` to include only markdown files)
 3. Optional: Set file exclude patterns (e.g., `**/node_modules/**` to exclude node_modules directory)
+4. Optional: Enter GitHub Token to enable Gist saving feature
-4. Click the "Convert" button to start processing
+5. Click the "Convert" button to start processing
-5. After conversion is complete, you can:
+6. After conversion is complete, you can:
    - Preview and edit content in the editor
    - Click "Download Markdown" to save the file
+   - Click "Save to Gist" to save the document to GitHub Gist

 ## Tech Stack